lchski/lucascherkewski.com/_newsletters/2020-12-13-171-revealed-preference.md

 > 63(3): If the organization has used an automated decision system to make a prediction, recommendation or decision about the individual, the organization must, on request by the individual, provide them with an explanation of the prediction, recommendation or decision and of how the personal information that was used to make the prediction, recommendation or decision was obtained.

 Given so much of our digital consumer economy is enabled by data, it’d be great if consumers could more explicitly and intentionally engage with that data.
 Imagine being able to tweak your Twitter (or Facebook, or LinkedIn, _or or or_) timeline, to reweight whatever factors they use.
 (Or to just turn the thing off and have an actual chronological feed—what a concept!)
-But of course, part of the service is the automagic—or is it, does it really need to be?
+Of course, part of the service is the magic algorithm—but does it really need to be so secretive?

 Anyway, that’s more than enough from me.
 All the best for the week ahead!